 Fouling out – A batter is considered out if he fouls off two balls after his second strike.

-No bunting, stealing, leading off base, take-out slides or blocking a base.
+No bunting, stealing, leading off base, take-out slides, or blocking a base.
+No metal cleats allowed.

 Batting order for Men’s leagues – There is no maximum number of batters in the order.
 The minimum number of batters allowed for a legal game is 7.
 If a team has only 7 players a ghost out will be recorded every time the 8th and 9th batter’s place in the line-up is reached.

 Penalty for missing women – All 3 women’s spots must appear in the order from the start of the game.
 If less than 3 women are not present at the start of the game, then a “ghost out” will be accessed each time a missing woman’s spot is reached in the order.
-If less than 3 women are present prior to the first pitch of the top of the third inning, then a 2 run penalty will be awarded to the opponent for each woman under 3.
-To avoid penalty, 3 women must be at the field by the top of the third inning.
 At least 1 woman is required to play the game.

 Ghost out – If a team has less than the minimum number of female batters a ghost out will be assessed every time that female spot comes up in the order.
 The spot is still considered a female spot and all other rules regarding female spots in the order are in effect.
 If a team has only 7 players a ghost out will be recorded every time the 8th and 9th batter’s place in the line-up is reached.

-Walk to a male batter with a female batting next – When a male batter is walked and a female spot (whether present or not) follows in the batting order, the male batter automatically advances to 2nd base.
+Walk to a male batter with a female batting next – When a male player reaches first base due to a base on balls without receiving a strike, and a female player spot (present or not) follows in the batting order, the male player automatically advances to second base.
+The male player will NOT advance to second base if they receive a strike (swinging, looking, or foul ball) during their at-bat.
 Base runners advance only to the base they are forced to move to (i.e. a sole runner on second would only move to third if forced by the approaching walked batter).

-Eligible Bats – The HUB uses the ASA banned bat list [click here] as a guide for allowable bats.
-Eligible bats must bear the ASA seal.
-ASA stamped Fast Pitch bats are legal for play in The HUB.
+Eligible Bats – The HUB uses the USA-banned bat list [click here] as a guide for allowable bats.
+Eligible bats must bear the ASA or USA seal.
+ASA or USA-stamped Fast Pitch bats are legal for play in The HUB.
 Rolled, shaved, loaded or otherwise altered bats are not allowed.
-If you are found to be using an altered or ineligible bat your team will be assessed a 2 run penalty and the player using the bat and the bat itself will be removed from the game.
-If the offending player leaves your team with only 6 players the game is forfeit.
+If you are found to be using an altered or ineligible bat your team will be assessed a 2-run penalty and the player using the bat and the bat itself will be removed from the game.
+If the offending player leaves your team with only 6 players the game is forfeited.
 DO NOT USE ILLEGAL BATS.
 If there is a question about a bat’s eligibility the captain of the questioning team must bring his question to the umpire who will check the bat.
-All wooden bats that are marked ‘Official Softball’ or otherwise meet ASA bat requirements are legal for play in the HUB.
-An umpire may remove a bat from a game at his or her discretion even though it meets all ASA requirements.
+All wooden bats that are marked ‘Official Softball’ or otherwise meet ASA/USA bat requirements are legal for play in the HUB.
+An umpire may remove a bat from a game at his or her discretion even though it meets all ASA/USA requirements.
 The umpire’s decision is final.

 Count – All batters start with a 1-1 count.

-Warm-ups – Pitcher is allowed 3 warm up pitches between innings.
+Warm-ups – The pitcher is allowed 3 warm-up pitches between innings.

 Height – Pitching arc is 6′ to 12′ from the ground.